 The main goal of this study was to develop and test a method to assimilate radar-derived refractivity measurements.
 The ARPS 3DVAR system was enhanced to include the assimilation of refractivity measurements directly.
 Observing system simulation experiments (OSSEs) were conducted using simulated refractivity data from radar networks to assess their impact on the analysis and forecast of convective storms, including their initiation and subsequent evolution.
-The assimilation experiments were performed in pairs, using a background containing positive or negative 2 g kg-1 near-surface moisture error.
-Analysis experiments were conducted with simulated observations of differing error statistics and data coverage, with moisture RMSE and reflectivity ETS scores calculated against the truth for both analysis and forecast periods.
-The analysis period included cycling of 3DVAR and ARPS forecasts every 10 minutes for an hour, with a 3-hour ARPS forecast initialized from final analysis.
+The assimilation experiments were performed in pairs, using a background containing positive or negative $2 g k g^{-1}$ near-surface moisture error.
+Analysis experiments were conducted with simulated observations of differing error statistics and data coverage, with moisture RMSE and reflectivity ETSs calculated against the truth for both analysis and forecast periods.
+The analysis period included cycling of 3DVAR and ARPS forecasts every 10 min for an hour, with a 3-h ARPS forecast initialized from the final analysis.
 The main results are as follows:

-- Control experiments assimilated idealized refractivity available every 4 km in the entire domain with random errors of 0.5 N-unit standard deviation.
-Analyses of control experiment reduced the moisture RMSE by about 1-2 orders of magnitude after just one analysis.
-The RMSEs of forecast moisture remained below those of the baseline experiments for the duration of the forecast, and the forecast reflectivity ETS scores are higher overall. - Sensitivity experiments with increased observational error and more realistic data discontinuities due to ground clutter coverage yielded only minor degradations in analysis and forecast quality compared to the control experiments. - Experiments assimilating refractivity from single isolated radar show similar RMSE downward trends in the analysis period to control experiments over the radar domain; however, the forecast period error growth is much faster.
-Additionally, the timing and location of CI are captured well, but storm evolution showed ETSs which did not remain above the no-data assimilation experiments.
-This should be due to the lack of observations outside the single radar coverage area.
+- Control experiments assimilated idealized refractivity available every 4 km in the entire domain with random errors of 0.5-N-unit standard deviation.
+Analyses of the control experiment reduced the moisture RMSE by about one to two orders of magnitude after just one analysis.
+The RMSEs of forecast moisture remained below those of the baseline experiments for the duration of the forecast, and the forecast reflectivity ETSs are higher overall. - Sensitivity experiments with increased observational error and more realistic data discontinuities due to ground clutter coverage yielded only minor degradations in analysis and forecast quality compared to the control experiments. - Experiments assimilating refractivity from a single isolated radar show similar RMSE downward trends in the analysis period to control experiments over the radar domain; however, the forecast period error growth is much faster.
+Additionally, the timing and location of CI are captured well, but the storm evolution showed ETSs that did not remain above the no-dataassimilation experiments.
+This should be due to the lack of observations outside the single-radar coverage area.

-- Generally, a larger benefit was seen in refractivity assimilation experiments where the background moisture is low-biased than when the background moisture is high-biased. - Imperfect model forecasts show more limited benefit of refractivity assimilation, particularly with the high moisture-biased experiments; this is because in the imperfect model experiments, forecast errors due to model error tend to become dominant after 30 60 minutes of forecast, overwhelm the improvement due to refractivity data assimilation.
+- Generally, a larger benefit was seen in refractivity assimilation experiments where the background moisture is low biased than when the background moisture is high biased. - When the initial analysis background contains errors in other fields in addition to the moisture field, the impact of assimilating refractivity is somewhat reduced, but still evident. - Imperfect model OSSEs-where the assimilation and forecasting model used is completely different from the truth simulation model-show more limited benefit of refractivity assimilation, particularly with the high-moisture-biased experiments.
+This is because in the imperfect model experiments, forecast errors due to model error tend to become dominant after 30-60 min of integration, overwhelming the improvements from refractivity data assimilation.
 Still, positive impacts of refractivity data are present.

 In brief, this proof-of-concept study using OSSEs demonstrated a positive potential for refractivity data to improve CI forecasts, a precursor for studying the impact of real refractivity data.
-Dense radar networks, such as that of CASA, should be most advantageous since they can provide continuous refractivity data coverage over large areas.
+Dense radar networks, such as that of Collaborative Adaptive Sensing of the Atmosphere (CASA), should be most advantageous, since they can provide continuous refractivity data coverage over large areas.
 Given that the refractivity data impact can be case dependent, more case studies should be examined to fully determine the general impact of the data.
-The assimilation can also benefit from using more advanced data assimilation methods, such as the ensemble Kalman filter or 4DVAR technique that allow for better multi-variate analysis and adjustments to model fields not directly linked to refractivity.
+The assimilation can also benefit from using more advanced data assimilation methods, such as the ensemble Kalman filter or the 4DVAR technique, that allow for better multivariate analysis and adjustments to model fields not directly linked to refractivity.
 These can be topics for future research.